Has the Fed's 'patience' been exhausted?

 "Under our base case, continued inflation weakness will get the Fed to change its tune and refrain from hiking rates in June," said Michael Hanson, senior economist at Bank of America Merrill Lynch in New York.

-"But the Fed does not appear ready to capitulate yet, and will probably keep a June rate hike front and center in the minds of market participants."
+"But the Fed does not appear ready to capitulate yet, and will probably keep a June rate hike front and centre in the minds of market participants."

 One question is whether the world's big powers, which have hitherto accepted dramatic currency moves as part and parcel of efforts to galvanize growth, will start to grumble about competitive devaluations and a race to the bottom.